holsfastagz/plaguedelight/README.md

 stay healthy.

 Plague Delight is still in the pre-release stage, so I plan to add way more functionality!
 Stay tuned.

-## Latest Release

-Forge:

-Modrinth:
+Please report any bugs or features you would like added.

 ## Features

 Adds 10 new diseases.
-- Anthrax
-- Dysentery
-- Coronavirus
-- Malaria
-- Plague
-- Rabies
+- Anthrax, from sheep and PVP
-- Salmonella
+- Dysentery, from drinking
+- Coronavirus, from bats and PVP
+- Malaria, from swimming in wet biomes
+- Plague, from villagers, pillagers, and PVP
+- Rabies, from dogs, cats, and bats
+- Salmonella, from chickens and eating
-- Scarlet Fever
+- Scarlet Fever, from piglins
-- Smallpox
+- Smallpox, from cows, villagers, and PVP
-- Swine Flu
+- Swine Flu, from pigs and PVP

 Adds 4 new medicines.
-- Antivirus
-- Infernicillin
-- Penicillin
+- Antivirus, halts symptoms of coronavirus, smallpox, and swine flu for 1 minute
+- Infernicillin, same as penicillin except it cures scarlet fever (30% chance)
+- Penicillin, cures anthrax, dysentery, plague, and salmonella (25% chance)
-- Tonic
+- Tonic, cures malaria

 Adds disease culturing.

-Adds vaccines.
+Adds vaccines that grant immunity until you die.

 Advancements guide you through the mod.